RedditRecs

 Reddit Icon

-EricMichaelLP • 12 months ago
+EricMichaelLP • about 1 year ago

 Its a great keyboard!
 Highly recommend it!
 Tactile reds feel great to press.
 Its the same feel as cherry MX blues, without the sound!